 WWILD-SVP Association has two counsellors who work in Wooloowin, most of the time.
 We also have one counsellor who works at the Beenleigh Neighbourhood Centre on Mondays, and the other counsellor works at HomeLife Service in Caboolture on Thursdays.
+Our Disability Royal Commission counsellors also work out of the same places.

 Referrals can be made by anyone – the person themselves, a family member, worker or supporter.
 Please ring WWILD talk to a WWILD worker who will take the referral, which is talked about at our team meeting.
 The worker will contact the person to talk about what happens next.